Back to all insights

 For a real-world example of this trajectory, the CCM/PCM Operations Platform case study documents how a US care coordination company moved from Excel spreadsheets to a fully multi-tenant custom SaaS — complete with RBAC, time tracking, and predictive scoring — without ever touching an off-the-shelf PM product.
 Before designing custom PM infrastructure, review the HIPAA compliance checklist to understand the security architecture requirements.

-Learn more about the Custom Practice Management service and how it handles multi-location scaling.
+Learn more about the Custom Practice Management service and how it handles workflow-aware scaling.

 Related Service